johnbillion/query-monitor/README.md

  * Shows you language settings and text domains
  * Shows you the MO files for each text domain and which ones were loaded or not

-## HTTP Requests ##
+## HTTP API Requests ##

- * Shows all HTTP requests performed on the current request (as long as they use WordPress' HTTP API)
+ * Shows all server-side HTTP requests performed on the current request (as long as they use the WordPress HTTP API)
  * Shows the response code, call stack, component, timeout, and time taken
  * Highlights erroneous responses, such as failed requests and anything without a `200` response code